talking chocolate in Kingston, Ontario

 I’d never been to Kingston, Ontario, before and wasn’t sure what to expect.
 From what I saw, they have a lovely waterfront park–which I’m sure is most inviting spring through fall.
 But I happened to be (un)fortunate enough to have hit Kingston the night of a snowstorm, and so the turnout to our chocolate event was much smaller than anticipated.

 The wild weather didn’t dampen our spirits!
 It gave me more time to get to know Ken Suitor and his wife Tanya, who are the proud owners of Sugar Swan.
 The big smiles of these two young chocolate lovers is reason enough to visit the store.

-great chocolate in kingston ontario
+great chocolate in kingston ontario area

 But for adamant chocolate connoisseurs, there’s an even better reason.
-Sugar Swan carries the delicious chocolate creations of Ridgway Confections, a new company headed by chocolatier Derek Ouellet and his wife Cindy Healy, who looks after marketing for the company and is also the genius when it comes to blending spices.
+Sugar Swan carried the delicious chocolate creations of Ridgway Confections, a company headed by chocolatier Derek Ouellet and his wife Cindy Healy, who looks after marketing for the company and is also the genius when it comes to blending spices.

 “I love playing with spices,” says Cindy, who created the 12-spice Madras ganache made from cardamom seeds, curry, mustard seeds, and coconut cream mixed with white chocolate and 72% dark chocolate.
 The Madras chocolate cream offers an unforgettable blend of flavours, a mild heat, and artful appearance.
 Definitely my favourite in the Ridgway product line.

 Derek uses maple syrup to sweeten his chocolate and confections, and plans to transition from making his chocolates out of processed cocoa nibs to making it right from whole cocoa beans.
 I have no doubt that will take Ridgway to a whole new level.